Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 Little Lazy Lizard

-Little Lazy Lizard is a fave for their kids eat free weekends and super friendly staff who are always so sweet with kids!
-The food here is casual with a great bar on site if you feel like knocking back some drinks.
-Book here now
+Little Lazy Lizard is a fave for their kids eat free weekends and friendly staff, who are always so sweet with kids!
+The food here is super casual.
+Book here now.

 Les Bouchons

 Les Bouchons, is known for its steaks prepared as per request and served with a portion of salad and the most delicious free-flow homemade French Fries!
-We love that this outlet of Les Bouchons has a (small) kids’ menu with a mini Cheeseburger or Chicken Nuggets (and at least the fries are still delish, plus a juice for $12).
+We love that this outlet of Les Bouchons has a (small) kids’ menu with a mini Cheeseburger or Chicken Nuggets (at least the fries are homemade!) plus a juice for $12.
 There’s also a small petanque court that kids (or adults!) can use outside.
 The weekday sets at $35 per person are not to be missed too!
-Book here now
+Book here now.

 Kid-friendly Restaurants & Cafés in Orchard